porterjamesj/website/content/hiking/lt23/day1/index.md

 My original plan was to finish the day at Seth Warner Shelter after about 10 miles of hiking.
 Particle's planning to push on to Congdon Shelter, four miles further.
 I'm a little nervous to go so far on the first day, since one of the big pieces of advice I heard before starting was "don't push yourself to hard at the start".
 In the end though, the energy and company is infectious, and I decide to go on with her.

-## TODO map from the start of the LT, showing Seth Warner and Congdon shelters
+{{< oneimage src="images/lt_start_map.jpg" caption="The beginning of the LT.
+I had been planning to stop at Seth Warner Shelter, but pressed on with Particle to Congdon Shelter." >}}

 {{< oneimage src="images/pond.jpg" alt="A photograph of a pond along the trail" >}}